District X: District X (fictional location)

 Morrison turned mutants into a subculture, a logical extension of what happens when new elements are introduced into society.
 They were still oppressed, but they actually had some kind of culture to go along with their oppression.
 He gave them their own Chinatown, their own Little Italy, and made it a point to show that mutants, while not entirely accepted just yet, were more than just mutant paramilitary teams.

-During the House of M storyline, the district was transformed into a rich, exclusively mutant neighborhood named Mutopia X (during the same storyline, Hell's Kitchen was transformed into a human ghetto called Sapien Town).
-After this story, the residents suffered the 'Decimation', with most of them stripped of their mutant abilities.
-Many remaining mutants were moved to a relocation camp on the grounds of the Xavier Institute.
+During the House of M storyline, the district is transformed into a rich, exclusively mutant neighborhood named Mutopia X (during the same storyline, Hell's Kitchen is transformed into a human ghetto called Sapien Town).
+After this story, the residents suffer the 'Decimation', with most of them stripped of their mutant abilities.
+Many remaining mutants are moved to a relocation camp on the grounds of the Xavier Institute.

-Some former mutants remained in District X, with many — like Quicksilver and Rictor – suffering from depression and alienation.
-After the Decimation, the district became known as the (fictional) 'Middle East Side', losing many of its distinctive characteristics.
-The area became increasingly depopulated as former mutants sought to live normal lives.
-In X-Factor, anti-mutant riots gripped the district after the Decimation, with agents of the human supremacist group Purity roaming the area in X-Men: The 198.
+Some former mutants remain in District X, with many — like Quicksilver and Rictor – suffering from depression and alienation.
+After the Decimation, the district becomes known as the (fictional) 'Middle East Side', losing many of its distinctive characteristics.
+The area becomes increasingly depopulated as former mutants seek to live normal lives.
+In X-Factor, anti-mutant riots grip the district after the Decimation, with agents of the human supremacist group Purity roaming the area in X-Men: The 198.

-In Peter David's X-Factor (vol.3), The former ghetto was the base of operations for X-Factor Investigations, who frequently dealt with the aftermath of the Decimation and its effects on the local community.
-In the Civil War storyline, Jamie Madrox and his team declared 'Mutant Town' a sanctuary for superheroes being pursued by the government.
-This brought them into conflict with the regular X-Men team, who eventually allowed them to have their way.
+In Peter David's X-Factor (vol.3), The former ghetto is the base of operations for X-Factor Investigations, who frequently deal with the aftermath of the Decimation and its effects on the local community.
+In the Civil War storyline, Jamie Madrox and his team declare 'Mutant Town' a sanctuary for superheroes being pursued by the government.
+This brings them into conflict with the regular X-Men team, who eventually allow them to have their way.

-The former 'Mutant Town' was later besieged by X-Cell, a terrorist group composed of former mutants who blamed the United States government for the loss of their powers.
-After the events of X-Men: Messiah Complex, the neighborhood was briefly taken over by Arcade, working for an ex-Purifier, Taylor.
+The former 'Mutant Town' is later besieged by X-Cell, a terrorist group composed of former mutants who blamed the United States government for the loss of their powers.
+After the events of X-Men: Messiah Complex, the neighborhood is briefly taken over by Arcade, working for an ex-Purifier, Taylor.

-Mutant Town was completely destroyed in X-Factor #31, 'The Middle East Side is Burning', as a 'back-up' plan by Arcade following his defeat.
-A series of explosions incinerated much of the neighborhood, with Arcade's force fields preventing fire fighters from entering the area until the entire district had been utterly annihilated.
-In X-Factor #32, Valerie Cooper announced that the ruins would be demolished and replaced with suburban housing, and that "in a few decades, no one will even know that this used to be called Mutant Town".
+Mutant Town is completely destroyed in X-Factor #31, 'The Middle East Side is Burning', as a 'back-up' plan by Arcade following his defeat.
+A series of explosions incinerate much of the neighborhood, with Arcade's force fields preventing fire fighters from entering the area until the entire district is utterly annihilated.
+In X-Factor #32, Valerie Cooper announces that the ruins will be demolished and replaced with suburban housing, and that "in a few decades, no one will even know that this used to be called Mutant Town".